bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/unbeleevable2.md

 >"Now here where things get proper mental.
 These nutbars shattered the boundaries of human understanding.
 >Together they tore through the veil of reality itself,
 >fusing science and spirit into a single Earth-shaking revelation.
->However, once the god bothering government of Novosovia heard this, they sayn none thing: nyet nyet."
+>However, once the god bothering government of Novosovia heard this, they say one thing: nyet nyet."
 >
 >[Cut to a woman on TV speaking Russian:]
 >